PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 As a merchant, I want to be able to manually add an order to my back-office.
 Creating a new order is divided into 6 steps:

-- Customer selection with his/her old orders and carts
+- I. Customer selection with his/her old orders and carts
-- Order cart
+- II.
+Order cart
-- Vouchers
+- III.
+Vouchers
-- Address
+- IV.
+Address
-- Payment and status configuration
+- V. Summary
+- VI.
+Multistore

 ## I. Customer selection